ted-spence-avalara/developer-dot/avatax/dev-guide/shipping-and-handling/taxability-of-shipping-charges.md

     </div>
 </div>
 </div>
+In the previous example the freight was taxable, however this time the freight was exempt.
+This is because in this particular jurisdiction the taxability of the freight will follow the taxability of the items on the invoice.
+So, if the items being shipped are exempt, so is the freight.

-You can see that in California, for this freight code, the taxability of the freight depends on the taxability of the items being shipped.
-Let's take a look a the behavior when we have more than one item being shipped and the taxability of the items is different:
+Now, let's take a look a the behavior when we have more than one item being shipped and the taxability of the items is different:
 <div class="dev-guide-test" id="test3">
     <div class="dev-guide-test-heading">Test Case - 7.1.3</div>
 <div class="dev-guide-test-content">
 <h4>Setup</h4>
 <ul class="dev-guide-list">
-    <li>You are shipping an item from Washington to California.</li>
+    <li>You are shipping an item from Washington to Florida.</li>
     <li>In your connector, create the following transaction:</li>
         <ul class="dev-guide-list">
             <li>Document Type: SalesInvoice</li>